QuARK-0/alt-facts/readme.md

 Scoring is 1000 points for selecting the correct answer and 1000 points for every opponent that selects your "fake" answer.

+Note that the game auto-disconnects any user attempting to join the game once the room is full. (current capacity is 2 players)

 ### Project Planning

 [User Stories](../master/planning/user-stories.md)